AzarguNazari/modified-petclinic-application/migration/nomad/README.md

 ## Installation:
 - The `./nomad-installation` directory  provides installation script for nomad cluster.
 - To installation nomad, run the script `sh ./nomad-installation/installation.sh`

-# To deploy the petclinic application ,use the `./deployment/petclinic.nomad` file.
+- To deploy the petclinic application, use the `./deployment/petclinic.nomad`.